Independent Community Voter Research

 Also running: Ramos (ret. special agent, $3K self-funded) · Cano (reverend, 2x mayoral candidate) · Ahern

-✓ The most competitive race.
+✓ Five candidates.
 In 2022, Martinez won by just 198 votes.
-With 5 candidates, vote-splitting makes this unpredictable.
+With 5 candidates on the ballot this time, vote-splitting is a factor.

 Octavio MartinezOM